ruettenauer/feisr/cran-comments.md

 ## Reverse dependencies

 R CMD check --as-cran was run on all reverse dependencies locally (insight, texreg).
-No problems with feisr detected (though insight fails for other reasons).
+All checks passed.